syarul/webpack-tape-run/README.md

 ```

 By default it parses the output to ```process.stdout```.
 You can specify a [reporter](https://github.com/sindresorhus/awesome-tap#reporters) as an option for the output,
-if you using [coverify](https://github.com/substack/coverify), you need to also [transform-loader](https://github.com/webpack-contrib/transform-loader) in
+if you using [coverify](https://github.com/substack/coverify), you also need [transform-loader](https://github.com/webpack-contrib/transform-loader) in
 the ```webpack.config.js```. see [this](https://github.com/syarul/webpack-tape-run/blob/master/webpack.test.js) for a working example